How to Engage Millennials in the Workplace: Proven Strategies for Motivating Millennials

 Millennial employees are more likely to stay loyal to jobs with development opportunities.
 Providing ongoing mentorship, guidance, and feedback is the best way to enable it.
 It’s a win/win situation because providing this feedback helps them get better – and ultimately adds more value to your company.

-2. Give them the tools they need-
+2. Give them the tools they need

-You wouldn’t ask a lumberjack to cut down trees without an axe or a chainsaw, yet we expect employees to make miracles happen without the required tools.
+You wouldn’t ask a lumberjack to cut down trees without an axe or a chainsaw, yet we expect employees to do miracles without the required tools.
 That’s why you shouldn’t be afraid to approve budget requests and allow people to use tools- if these can help them do their jobs to the best of their ability.

-3. Promote them internally-
+3. Promote them internally

 As part of their determination to grow, millennials like to receive promotions and even help shape their departments.
 That’s why it’s a good idea to promote internally where possible and create new job roles and titles with specific employees in mind.